epfl-lara/cs550/README.md

 [Moodle](https://moodle.epfl.ch/course/view.php?id=13051), [Coursebook](https://edu.epfl.ch/coursebook/en/formal-verification-CS-550?cb_cycle=bama_cyclemaster&cb_section=in)

-This  repository is the homepage of the course Formal Verification (fall 2021) and hosts the material necesary for the labs.
+This  repository is the homepage of the course Formal Verification (autumn 2022) and hosts the material necesary for the labs.

- **Construct 100% correct software!** The course is all project based.

 ### Staff:

 - Professor: [Viktor Kunčak](https://people.epfl.ch/viktor.kuncak)
 - Teaching Assistant: [Simon Guilloud](https://people.epfl.ch/simon.guilloud)

-### Early Task

-The projects will consist in 4 small labs and one larger project.
-Students should form groups of 2 to 3 by October 1st and send their group to [Simon Guilloud](https://people.epfl.ch/simon.guilloud)
+- Student Assistants:

 ### Grading

+The grade is based on the written mid-term, as well as code, documentation, and explanation of projects during the semester.
+Specific percentages will be communicated in the first class and posted here.

+The types of graded materials will include:

+- Mid-term
-- 40% Four labs to be done in groups, each group working independently on same projects
+- Labs to be done in groups, each group working independently on same projects
-- 60% Final project to be done in groups : you will choose a topic with our agreement
+- Final project to be done in groups : you will choose a topic with our agreement
-    - 15% Written presentation of a background paper
+    - Written presentation of a background paper
-    - 15% Results accomplished (how hard it was, how far you got)
+    - Results accomplished (how hard it was, how far you got)
-    - 15% Presentation of results
+    - Presentation of results
-    - 15% Final report
+    - Final report

 # Content